You are not alone. If you or someone

 - Heal the Healers Program Participant

-Though our Healing & Wellness work is only part of our program portfolio, the uniqueness of these programs and our holistic approach to healing is what many might say Joyful Heart is best known for.
+Though our healing work is only part of our program portfolio, the uniqueness of these programs and our holistic approach to healing is what many might say Joyful Heart is best known for.
 We hope that in time, more and more organizations will adopt these practices and apply them to their own work with survivors.
 Not only do we seek to transform the lives of the survivors and healers who participate in our programs, we seek to transform the way the field responds to trauma—to create and share a model for healing that can be replicated far beyond Joyful Heart’s own reach.